AI Transformation for Concert Merch, Led by Someone Who Lived the Chaos

 - Nightly settlement reconciliation done on calculators and fragile spreadsheets, causing artist over/under-payments

-- Manual cross-system PO lifecycle: create in ERP, track in Monday, receive in WMS, reconcile back, error-prone relay
+- Manual cross-system PO lifecycle: create in ERP, track in Monday.com, receive in WMS, reconcile back, error-prone relay

 - Per-head ($/head) demand forecasting still done off gut and last-tour numbers, stockouts or dead stock

-- Fragmented tooling with no single source of truth; spreadsheets glue atVenu, ShipHero, Shopify, NetSuite, and Monday together
+- Fragmented tooling with no single source of truth; spreadsheets glue atVenu, ShipHero, Shopify, NetSuite, and Monday.com together

 - Lean teams running large volumes, the 'do more without adding headcount' squeeze